cran-task-views/Cluster/Cluster.md

     The data can be visualized (and interacted with) in a built-in heat map, but also in GGobi dynamic interactive graphics (provided by rggobi), or base R plots.
--   Package `r pkg("isopam")` uses an algorithm which is based on the classification of ordination scores from isometric feature mapping.
-The classification is performed either as a hierarchical, divisive method or as non-hierarchical partitioning.
 -   Package `r pkg("mdendro")` provides an alternative implementation of agglomerative hierarchical clustering.
 The package natively handles similarity matrices, calculates variable-group